MagicCube/g3d/README.md

 * <b>Anaglyph Effect (Red/Blue 3D Glasses are needed)<b>

 ## MagicCube MXFramework
-The g3d Framework is based on [MagicCube MXFramework](https://github.com/MagicCube/mxframework-core) and MagicCube mx3d Framework.
+The g3d Framework is built on top of [MagicCube MXFramework](https://github.com/MagicCube/mxframework-core) and [Three.js](threejs.org/).

 ## Usage
 Create a new 3D map view with an OSM-based layer.